|Case:||Stainless steel with bezel of red Murano glass|

 |Movement:||ETA 2789, 17j, gilt|

 This is an uncommon Rado Murano with steel case and bezel insert made of glass from Murano, Italy.
-Via e-mail, Rado in Lengnau, Switzerland indicated that 10,000 Murano watches were produced beginning in 1972, though few seem to survive intact today.
-A second reference number (11976) was assigned to a version with gold-plated bezel, and later models employed the 8-digit reference numbers that Rado implemented ca. 1973.
-This distinctive model appears to be part of a large series of watches produced by Rado which are named for famous places whose names begin with the letter M (including Manhattan, Mannheim, Miami, Manchester, etc.); it is also an excellent example of Rado's penchant for using non-traditional case materials.
+Via e-mail, Rado in Lengnau, Switzerland indicated that 10,000 Murano watches--red, green and blue glass versions--were produced beginning in 1972, though few seem to survive intact today.
+A second reference number (11976) was assigned to a version with gold-plated bezel.
+This distinctive model appears to be part of a large series of watches produced by Rado which are named for famous places whose names begin with the letter M (see also Manhattan, Mannheim, Miami, Manchester, etc.); it is also an excellent example of Rado's penchant for using non-traditional case materials.

 Production from 1972 – 1979